Monday, 26 June 2023

 the bars, no world.

-He wheelchairs the space, over
+He wheelchairs the space over

 and over the movement of his

-powerfull chair is like a ritual
+the powerful chair is like a ritual

 dander around which his will